Two-phase stretching of molecular chains: Abstract

 \section{Abstract}

 While stretching of most polymer chains leads to rather featureless force-extension diagrams, some, notably DNA, exhibit non-trivial behavior with a distinct plateau region.
-Here we propose a unified theory that connects force-extension characteristics of the polymer chain with the convexity properties of the energy vs. stretch profile of its individual monomer subunits.
-Namely, if the inter-atomic interaction potentials within the monomer are such that its is described by a uniformly convex (concave down) energy function, the stretching of the entire chain is single phase and uniform.
-However, if the monomer stretching energy as a function of extension has a non-convex (concave up) region, the stretching of the polymer chain separates into two phases: weakly and strongly stretched monomers.
-We use simplified planar and 3D polymer models to illustrate the basic principles of the proposed model.
-Specifically, we show that when the secondary structure of a polymer is mostly due to weak non-covalent interactions, the stretching is two-phase, and the force-stretching diagram has the characteristic plateau.
-This scenario is realized in $\alpha$-helix, consistent with earlier observations based on all-atom molecular dynamics simulations.
-Using a coarse-grained model of the DNA with realistic potentials, we show explicitly that the double helix exhibits the two-phase behaviour under stretching, in agreement with single molecule experiments.
-The predicted end points of the force-extension plateau are in close quantitative agreemnt with experiment, while a reasonable qualitative agreement is obtained for the tension value at the plateau.
-Detailed analysis demonstrtates that breaking of Watson-Crick bonds is not necessary for the existence of the plateau, although some of the bonds do break as the double-helix extends.
+Here we propose a unified theory that connects force-extension characteristics of the polymer chain with the convexity properties of the extension energy profile of its individual monomer subunits.
+Namely, if the effective monomer deformation energy as a function of its extension has a non-convex (concave up) region, the stretched polymer chain separates into two phases: the weakly and strongly stretched monomers.
+Simplified planar and 3D polymer models are used to illustrate the basic principles of the proposed model.
+Specifically, we show rigorously that when the secondary structure of a polymer is mostly due to weak non-covalent interactions, the stretching is two-phase, and the force-stretching diagram has the characteristic plateau.
+We then use realistic coarse-grained models to confirm the main findings and make direct connection to the microscopic structure of the monomers.
+We demostrate in detail how the two-phase scenario is realized in the $\alpha$-helix, and in DNA double helix.
+The predicted plateau parameters are consistent with single molecules experiments.
+Detailed analysis of DNA stretching demonstrates that breaking of Watson-Crick bonds is not necessary for the existence of the plateau, although some of the bonds do break as the double-helix extends at room temperature.
+The main strengths of the proposed theory are its generality and direct microscopic connection.